Learning a Game by Paying the Agents

-We consider a setting in which a principal oversees the $n$-agent game repeatedly being played over $T$ rounds $t = 1, \dots T$.
-In each round, the following events happen, in order: \begin{enumerate} \item The principal selects {\em payment function} $P_i^t : A_i \to \R_+$ for each agent $i$.
-The payment $P_i^t(a_i)$ is added to agent $i$'s reward, creating a new game $\Gamma^t$ with utility functions given by $U^t_i(a) := U_i(a) + P^t_i(a_i)$. \item Each agent $i$ simultaneously selects an action $a^t_i \in A_i$. \item The principal observes the joint strategy $a^t_i$.
-Each agent $i$ gets reward $U_i^t(a^t)$. \end{enumerate}
+We study a setting where the principal does not initially know anything about the agents' utility functions $U_i$ except for boundedness.
+The principal knows the number of agents $n$ and their action sets $A_i$, oversees the agents playing the game repeatedly over $T$ rounds, and can provide \emph{payments} and \emph{signals} to influence the agents' behavior, in order to learn the utility functions of the agents.
+More formally, in each round $t = 1, \dots T$, the following events happen in order: \begin{enumerate} \item The principal selects {\em payment function} $P_i^t : A_i \to [0, B]$ for each agent $i$, where $B$ is a large constant.\footnote{All our positive results will only require $B=2$, since the utility functions are bounded by $1$. } The payment $P_i^t(a_i)$ is added to agent $i$'s reward, creating a new game $\Gamma^t$ with utility functions given by $U^t_i(a) := U_i(a) + P^t_i(a_i)$. \item The principal sends a \emph{signal} $s_i^t \in S_i$ to each agent $i$. \item Observing $s_i^t$ (but not $P_i^t$), each agent $i$ selects a mixed strategy $\vx^t_i \in \Delta(A_i)$. \item The principal observes the joint mixed strategy $\vx^t$.
+Each agent $i$ gets reward $U_i^t(\vx^t)$. \end{enumerate}

-We assume that the principal initially does not know anything about the agents' utility functions $U_i$ except for boundedness, but does know the action sets $A_i$.
-The principal's goal is to (approximately) learn the utility functions.